eclipse-ibeji/ibeji/docs/design/README.md

 ### Subscribe

-Subscribe to a resource's data feed and publish the resource's updates to a Consumer using the Publish operation on its Consumer interface.
+Subscribe to an property's data feed.

 #### Request

-- id - The resource's id.
+- entity_id - The property's id.
-- uri - The uri for the endpoint where the data feed will be delivered.
+- consumer_uri - The uri for the consumer endpoint where the data feed will be delivered.

 #### Response